 Summers of research and experience

-The engineering department hosts an annual internship exposition designed to acquaint the Calvin community and the general public with the internships and research activities engineering students.
+The engineering department hosts an annual internship exposition designed to acquaint the Calvin community and the general public with the internships and research activities of our engineering students.
 These students are encouraged to prepare posters that describe their experience as an intern or showcase their research discoveries.
 Topics vary from wastewater treatment in Wisconsin to Mercedes Benz shock absorbers in Nigeria or bagasse charcoal filters being developed here at Calvin.
-The posters are put on display in the lobby and wings of the Engineering Building where students meet with visitors and describe their work.
+The posters are put on display in the lobby and wings of the engineering building where students meet with visitors and describe their work.

 This year’s past poster fair was held on Wednesday, October 14 and was a great success.
 There was a large turnout with many underclassmen hoping to learn more about potential summer opportunities and how engineering applies in a real-world context.
 The opportunity gives current students the opportunity to share their excitement and summer experience with the rest of the Calvin community.